pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 The ConfigMap for TCP services (`tcp-services`) provides the mappings from the target ports on the NGINX Controller to the associated pod service.

-> You'll need to replace the variable `${PING_IDENTITY_K8S_NAMESPACE}` with the namespace that your StatefulSet and Services are deployed into.
+> You must replace the variable `${PING_IDENTITY_K8S_NAMESPACE}` with the namespace that your `StatefulSet` and Services are deployed into.

-An example of the ConfigMap for the NGINX TCP services configuration:
+The following is an example of the ConfigMap for the NGINX TCP services configuration:

 ```yaml
 apiVersion: v1